-Pumpkins are increasingly associated with Halloween as carved “jack-o-lanterns” and in the United States with pumpkin pie on Thanksgiving.
-But around the world pumpkins have been an important source of food the year round.
+Pumpkins are typically associated with Halloween in the form of carved “jack-o-lanterns” and, especially in the United States, with pumpkin pie on Thanksgiving.
+But around the world, pumpkins have been an important source of food throughout the year.
 They are an excellent source of vitamin A or beta-carotene, which gives pumpkins their orange color.
 They are a staple food for Native Americans, who also used them for other purposes, such as for woven mats and for musical instruments.

 For example, the Pawnee of Oklahoma not only ate pumpkins, but made them into mats about 3 feet by 2 feet.
 As Gene Weltfish (1965), describing life from the turn of the 19th century tells us: